 Yes, please visit one of our mobile test sites for those with symptoms.
 However, you should not travel to the test site by public transport.
 If you can't get to a test site safely, you can book an appointment or a home test online or by calling 119.

 I’m feeling slightly unwell but my symptoms are not those associated with Covid-19.
-Should I get tested just in case?
+Should I get tested?

 Yes, there is a chance it could be Covid-19 and by getting tested you can be sure, and you’ll be able to protect your loved ones.